Tasty Low-Fat Bran Muffins

-This is a classic bran muffin, healthy in all the right ways.
+This is a classic low fat bran muffin, healthy in all the right ways.
 Low calorie, low fat and high fibre.
 They’re delicious too and hit the spot when you’re craving something that’s a little sweet.

-My mom clipped this recipe for low calorie bran muffins out of a magazine back in 1965.
+My mom clipped this recipe for low fat bran muffins out of a magazine back in 1965.
 It caught her eye because each muffin has only 152 calories.
 (That would be for a 1960’s-sized muffin, not the meal-sized muffins that are so popular today.)

 The recipe is from the days before processed diet food took over.
 Rather than using artificial food substitutes to drop the calorie count, the creator of this recipe simply reduced the fat content.
 Simple as that.